chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * target_file - the file name of the link
 * to - the real target file
 * type - `:hard` or `:symbolic` (must be a Ruby symbol)

+.notes Say, "You link the target file to a thing that already exists"

 # directory